KSP-KOS/KOS/doc/source/structures/communication/connection.rst

           as the current CPU, and will be false otherwise.
     - For Vessel connections:
-        - If you are using Stock KSP and chose the PermitAll connectivity manager, then this will aways return true.
+        - If you are using Stock KSP and chose the PermitAll connectivity manager, then this will always return true.
         - If you are using Stock KSP and chose the CommNet connectivity manager, then this will obey the rules of the stock CommNet system for whether a connection path exists between the source and